Study for "The First Mail Arriving in Bronxville, 1846"

 On View

 Label TextMany prestigious American artists received commissions to create murals in newly-built Federal buildings from the Treasury Section of Fine Arts, which sought to sponsor art "of the best quality available."
-John Sloan's still-extant mural cycle designed for the Bronxville, New York U.S. Post Office celebrates the historic role of the postal service at the center of American communities.
+Like many New Deal murals created for U.S. Post Offices, John Sloan's still-extant mural cycle designed for the Bronxville, New York Post Office celebrates the historic role of the postal service at the center of American communities and commerce.